Search Jobs In Elk Grove

 Knowledge of:

-• Principles and practices of contract negotiation, preparation, and monitoring.
+• Principles of program budget monitoring.

-• Principles and practices of program development and administration.
+• Principles and practices of contract administration and oversight.

 • Techniques for effectively representing the City in contacts with governmental agencies, community groups, and various business, professional, educational, regulatory, and legislative organizations.